influxdata/influxdb-client-go/README.md

 ### Installation
 **Go 1.13** or later is required.

+1. Add the client package your to your project dependencies (go.mod).
+    ```sh
+    go get github.com/influxdata/influxdb-client-go/v2
+    ```
-Add import `github.com/influxdata/influxdb-client-go/v2` to your source code and sync dependencies or directly edit the `go.mod` file.
+1. Add import `github.com/influxdata/influxdb-client-go/v2` to your source code.

 ### Basic Example
 The following example demonstrates how to write data to InfluxDB 2 and read them back using the Flux language: